FacundoBettella/FacundoBettella/README.md

 ### Hi there!
 I'm Facundo Bettella Iunnissi👋

-As a Psychologist, i learned the value of expression, the particular logic of each person, and the productive importance of group dynamics.
+As a Psychologist, I learned the value of expression, the particular logic of each person, and the productive importance of group dynamics.
 As a full stack developer, I understood the importance of technology in the active transformation of society.
 Also as through some lines of code together with applied creativity we can build entire worlds.

 Now, who I am?